Random Pulse Sequences for Qubit Noise Spectroscopy: Outlook

 \section{Outlook}

 To conclude, we develop a new method for qubit noise spectroscopy based on the realization of random pulse sequences.
-This method allows us to measure arbitrary linear functionals of the noise spectrum, and reconstruct sparse spectra by utilizing compressed sensing (CS).
+By using mathematical techniques for phase retrieval, this method allows us to measure arbitrary linear functionals of the noise spectrum.
+As an application, we demonstrate the reconstruction of sparse noise spectra, by using random pulse sequences together with compressed sensing (CS).
 Furthermore, the proposed method can be used to reconstruct noise spectra of realistic physical systems, such as optically-active quantum dots, with an order of magnitude less resources than conventional dynamical decoupling techniques.

+While it may seem surprising that random pulse sequences can be used to implement such a large class of spectroscopic measurements, our results are consistent with recent findings on the realization of optimal quantum control using switching pulse sequences \cite{chen2023quantum}.
+These results suggest that optimal control and characterization of large numbers of qubits can be achieved using relatively simple control electronics (i.e., without resorting to arbitrary waveform generators).

-For future research, our method can be generalized to incorporate pulses with durations other than $\pi$, and toward the characterization of multi-qubit systems \cite{paz-silva2017multiqubit}. {In addition, while we have only considered the reconstruction of the noise spectrum on a finite set of sample points, similar ideas can be applied to reconstruction over continuous domains \cite{candes2014towards, 6576276, chi2020harnessing}.}
+For future research, our method can be generalized to incorporate pulses with durations other than $\pi$, and toward the characterization of multi-qubit systems \cite{paz-silva2017multiqubit}.
+In addition, while we have only considered the reconstruction of the noise spectrum on a finite set of sample points, similar ideas can be applied to reconstruction over continuous domains \cite{candes2014towards, 6576276, chi2020harnessing}.

 Finally, the accuracy of CS utilizing random pulse sequences strongly depends on the spectral properties of the probed noise source.
-Beyond the experimental realization of CS on the specific platform of InAs/GaAs quantum dots, it would be beneficial to study the performance of random pulse sequences on realistic noise sources with various spectral features, e.g., levels of sparsity.
+Beyond the experimental realization of CS on the specific platform of InAs/GaAs quantum dots, it would be beneficial to study the performance of random pulse sequences on realistic noise sources with various spectral features.
+For example, our method can be used to probe noise spectra of NV centers in diamond, which consist of a sharp (sparse) peak due to the interaction with 13C nuclear spin as well as slow decaying components associated with a bath of P1 electronic spins \cite{romach2019measuring}.